ICST-Technion/Y23_TechnioNLPScrapper/README.md

 Flask.
 The API file also interacts with the SQL database to retrieve or store data as required.

-#### Database
+#### Analysis Database
 Our project uses ElephantSQL to store and manage data.
 The database is responsible for storing data related to our project such as the sentiment of keywords in an article.
 We use Python's libraries for postgresSQL to interact with the database.

 #### Deployment
-We have deployed our backend on Render, leveraging their features to ensure seamless deployment of new updates and changes.
+We have deployed our backend on google cloud run, leveraging their features to ensure seamless deployment of new updates and changes.
-We use Render's logs to keep track of bugs during processing requests.
+We use GCR's logs to keep track of bugs during processing requests.

 #### NLP
 In order to analyze article sentiments in Hebrew, we are using the API of IBM-Watson